Buckley's Chance: Cast

+Production

+The film was directed by Tim Brown, who also co-wrote the script with Willem Wennekers.

 Although the movie is set in Western Australia, it was actually filmed near Broken Hill, New South Wales in 2019.

+Buckley's Chance was released to Australian cinemas on 24 June 2021, distributed by Transmission Films.

 Reception

 Buckley's Chance received mixed reviews, as did Nighy's Australian accent, and the New York accents used by Hill and Burch.